Symptoms of Gum Disease

 There are also a number of simple steps you may wish to consider when it comes to treating bleeding gums – changes to your oral health routine that could help stop the problem becoming more serious.
 To work effectively, these steps should be followed every day, rather than just on occasions that you notice blood when you spit:

-- Brush your teeth twice daily for at least two minutes with a toothpaste like parodontax daily specialist toothpaste.
-When used twice a day, parodontax daily specialist toothpaste is 4x more effective* than a regular toothpaste at removing the main cause of bleeding gums.
+- Brush your teeth twice daily for at least two minutes with a toothpaste from parodontax range.
+When used twice a day, parodontax is 4x more effective* than a regular toothpaste at removing the main cause of bleeding gums.

 - Use a manual or electric toothbrush with a small head and soft round bristles, paying particular attention to the gum line.